Ali-Aftab/myDiary/README.md

 - GET `/api/analyze/search/sentences/` allows a user to search their diary entries for any particular word.
 Will only provide the exact sentences that match with the searched word.
   &nbsp;&nbsp;-Requires a word to be searched and assigned to the searchQuery key in the body. <br/>
   &nbsp;&nbsp;-Example: {searchQuery: "taco"} <br/>
-  -GET `/api/analyze/averagetone` allows a user to find their average tone from all their diary entries.
+- GET `/api/analyze/averagetone` allows a user to find their average tone from all their diary entries.
   &nbsp;&nbsp;-Will showcase the average tone for all 8 tones. <br/>
 - GET `/api/analyze/findToneMatch` allows a user to find all sentences within their entries that emit a certain tone &nbsp;&nbsp;-Tone's that a user can pick from are: "anger", "disgust", "fear", "joy", "sadness", "analytical", "confident", or "tentative" <br/>